Fear Itself (comics): Epilogue issues

-Fear Itself #7.2: Thor sees the introduction of Thor's tentative replacement, Tanarus, as well as the return of Thor himself from the dead.
+Fear Itself #7.2: Thor sees the introduction of Thor's tentative replacement, Tanarus.

 Fear Itself #7.3: Iron Man deals with Tony Stark's despair over the still-petrified population of Paris, his anger at Odin for not preventing it, and Odin's reaction to Stark's challenge, which Stark relates to the imprisoned Grey Gargoyle, who was responsible for the Parisians' fate as a member of the Worthy.